gcman/gcman.github.io/euler/13/src.md

 ## Other Solutions

-In languages without big integer support, then we would have to write an algorithm to add big integers, using string arrays and the carrying method often taught in elementary schools.
+In languages without big integer support, we would need an algorithm to add big integers, using string arrays and the carrying method often taught in elementary schools.